-Sideboards and cabinets are more than just storage furniture — they're style statements.
+Sideboards and buffets are more than just storage furniture — they're style statements.
 Whether in your living room, dining area, or entryway, how you decorate these surfaces can elevate your entire home aesthetic.
 In this guide, we’ll walk through 10 inspiring and practical ways to style sideboards and cabinets like a pro interior designer.

 Related reading: What is a sideboard?
 The difference of sideboard and wine cabinet